• Skip to main content

 The clear plastic doesn’t exactly mimic the look of our natural teeth, which appear matte because they’re porous.
 Some might consider it too shiny, but you might like that kind of gleam in your smile.
 The texture, however, helps to match the natural surface of the teeth, making the aligners slightly less noticeable.

-Your dentist has an option for how they’d like to trim your aligners, and they can cater it to your specific condition.
+Your dentist can choose the trim of your aligners, and they can cater it to your specific condition.
 Matching the gum line makes them less visible, while a straight cut can slightly overlap the gums.
 With SureSmile, your doctor can set the height of the straight cut, which can help hide them.

 Attachments and elastics add to the visibility of your aligners.